2110521-2563-1-Software-Architecture/first-vs-sa2-hw-2/README.md

 Since REST uses HTTP/1 by default while gRPC uses HTTP/2 which is significantly faster.

-## Does your results comply with the results in [Medium Article](https://medium.com/@bimeshde/grpc-vs-rest-performance-simplified-fd35d01bbd4?)?
+## Does your results comply with the results in the [Medium Article](https://medium.com/@bimeshde/grpc-vs-rest-performance-simplified-fd35d01bbd4?)?
 How?

-> TODO
+Yes, our results are similar to the Medium's benchmarks, that is runtime per request of gRPC is significantly less than REST over HTTP/2 (we use REST over HTTP/1 but it isn't much different).